-The terms Business Analyst (BA) and System Analyst (SA) are often used interchangeably to describe the same job.
-Actually the two are completely different roles with distinct descriptions and duties.
+The terms Business Analyst (BA) and System Analyst (SA) are often used interchangeably to describe the same job, actually, without knowing that the two are completely different roles with distinct descriptions and duties.
 Let me try to explain the differences between BAs and SAs, and also list a few commonalities shared by these positions.

 Roles of a Systems Analyst?

 SAs utilize an organization’s IT systems to help achieve strategic business goals.
 They may design and develop new systems by configuring new hardware and software, or use existing systems in new ways to accomplish additional or different outcomes.

 - Consulting with management and users to determine the needs of the system.

 - Designing a system to meet the business goals.

 - Specifying inputs and formatting outputs to meet users’ needs.